miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 This example demonstrates how the agent breaks down the problem into logical steps and uses the available tools to reach the correct answer, following the ReAct pattern we discussed earlier.

-Here langchain does most of the work for us with the `create_sql_agent` function, which allows us to have our ReAct agent in few lines of code.
-In the next blog post I will implement a similar agent from python, since this post is already getting long.
+Here LangChain does most of the work for us with the `create_sql_agent` function, which allows us to have our ReAct agent in a few lines of code.
+In the next blog post, I will implement a similar agent in Python, since this post is already getting long.

 ### AgentGPT

 As a second showcase of an agent I want to mention [AgentGPT](https://agentgpt.reworkd.ai/).
 I recommend you create a free account and give it some task.
-For example, ask it to _Parse the data of the current season of the Spanish football league's first division and export it in a csv file_.
-It will search the web for the appropriate data, initialize a python environment with some libraries, write a web scraping script and run it, and finally return the .csv file to the user.
+For example, ask it to parse the data of the current season of the Spanish football league's first division and export it in a csv file.
+It will search the web for the appropriate data, initialize a Python environment with some libraries, write a web scraping script and run it, and finally return the .csv file to the user.
 From a free account it will run out of iterations before achieving it, but it still is a good showcase of what a simple agent is able to do.

 ## Why use agents?

 By this point I hope to have delivered an initial idea of what agents are.
-If you are still not convinced on their power, by the end of this post you will be.
+If you are still not convinced of their power, by the end of this post you will be.
 For now I want to clearly explain some of their best attributes in this section.

 The first thing to understand is that agents can _augment_ anything a LLM already does.
 In any task, you can improve the zero-shot performance by implementing an agentic workflow.
-For example this are the best scores achieved by GPT-3.5 and GPT-4 in HumanEval[^5], a coding benchmark.
-Their 48.1 and 67 pass@1 original scores increase hugely by using agents, with the best implementation og GPT-4 reaching close to a 100% pass.
+For example these are the best scores achieved by GPT-3.5 and GPT-4 in HumanEval[^5], a coding benchmark.
+Their 48.1 and 67 pass@1 original scores increase hugely by using agents, with the best implementation of GPT-4 reaching close to a 100% pass.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/humaneval_agents.webp" width="100%" />